ZeayW/FGNN2/README.md

 The experiments are conducted on Linux, with Python version 3.7.13, PyTorch version 1.13.0, and Dgl version 0.8.1.

 ## Pretraining Dataset
-Please refer to [our Dataset repo](https://github.com/FGNN2/FGNN2_pretraindata) for download instructions and documentation.
+Please refer to [our Pretraining Dataset repo](https://github.com/FGNN2/FGNN2_pretraindata) for download instructions and documentation.

 ## Pretrain
 First, download the pretaining dataset and extract it to `<repo root>/datasets/pretrain_data/`.

 You can also choose to generate the pretraining dataset using the rawdata provided.
-Your can first extract the rwadata `<repo root>/rawdata/pretrain_data/`, go to the folder `<repo root>/src` and run the following command for i = 4...7
+You can first extract the rawdata to `<repo root>/rawdata/pretrain_data/`, go to the folder `<repo root>/src` and run the following command for i = 4...7

 ```shell
 python pretrain_dataparser.py --rawdata_path ../rawdata/pretrain_data --datapath ../datasets/pretrain_data/ --num_input i